What's New 2023.2

 Command line control over build status

 It has always been possible to set the status for your builds through ADT Hub, but we've now added the ability to do this from the command line.
 This enhances support for automated workflows where you want to manage this from your build machine.
-To make use of this, there is a new CLI command (shown below) called set-build-status which takes the –build-status argument with the status you want to set.
+To make use of this, there is a new CLI command (shown below) called set-build-status which takes the build-status

 C/C++